 African American Newspapers provides online access to approximately 270 U.S. newspapers chronicling a century and a half of the African American experience.
-This unique collection features papers from more than 35 states—including many rare and historically significant 19th century titles.
-Cross-searchable with Early American Newspapers Series 1, 1690-1876.
+This unique collection features papers from more than 35 states, including many rare and historically significant 19th century titles.

 The reference e-books in the Law Library's Virtual Reference Library includes a number of books, including the American Law Yearbook, 2005-onward; Acronyms, Initialisms and Abbreviations Dictionary, 2006-2007; Contemporary Black Biography, 2006-2007; National Survey of State Laws, 2005; and Scholarships, Fellowships and Loans, 2007.
 These reference books are searchable simultaneously through the same search interface.